theseion/Fuel/repository/Fuel-Core.package/FLWeakVariableObjectCluster.class/README.md

 I am a cluster for objects with weak indexable variables.
+I only serialize a weak reference if there is also a strong reference from within the graph, as otherwise the garbage collector would immediately collect the object during materialization.